open-craft/edx-name-affirmation/docs/decisions/0002-name-affirmation-plugin.rst

 **IDA**

-- Decoupled from `edx-platform` and better ability for open edX to opt out.
+- Decoupled from `edx-platform`, and better ability for open edX to opt out.
 - It has a more involved setup, but would result in a faster deploy process.
 - Having a separate service for such a small application may be overkill.